Empower Your Saleswith the SOC 2 Certification

 The Five Trust Services Principles of SOC 2

 A SOC 2 audit can only be performed by a CPA.
-At their core, these audits gauge how the service delivery of a system fulfills the selected trust principles of SOC 2.
+At their core, these audits gauge how the service delivery of a system fulfill the selected trust principles of SOC 2.

 Availability